deliveryhero/pr-base-auto-merger/README.md

 # pr-base-auto-merger
-automatically merge branch from base(main/master) into PR local branch
+automatically merge branch from base(main/master) into PR local branch.

-Just add below to github actions workflow yaml and everything should start working
+Just add below to github actions workflow yaml
+GH action job will be triggered when there is push to main/master branch by merging PR or direct commit.
 ```
 name: Merge base branch into PRs